chinamike65/hugo-tuolesi/content/book4/book4en.md

 If you don't know how to teach the scriptures and teach the Dharma, and pretend to be able to teach the Dharma, doing so is a great sin.

+##### （7）Flattery

+hypocrisy, dishonesty

-(7) Flattery is to flatter others in order to win their trust, and to hide their own faults so as to avoid damage to fame and fortune.
+Flattery is to flatter others in order to win their trust, and to hide their own faults so as to avoid damage to fame and fortune.

 To put it simply, flattery means being flattering and flattering others for the sake of fame and fortune.